google/closure-templates/documentation/reference/functions.md

 ### `xid(str), xid(id)` {#xid}

 Returns the minified and obfuscated version of a string.
-The argument can either be a `string` literal or a dotted identifier.
+The argument can be either a `string` literal or a dotted identifier.
+Arguments that are dotted identifiers are subject to expansion by [`alias`](file-declarations.md#alias) commands.
+Otherwise the parameter types are interchangeable.

+For example, assuming that the file has `{alias foo.bar as FooBar}`, then `xid('foo.bar.baz')`, `xid(foo.bar.baz)`, and `xid(FooBar.baz)` will all evaluate to the same value but `xid('FooBar.baz')` will be distinct.

 The implementation of this function is configurable and depends on the backend.
 In JavaScript, this turns into a call to the `xid` function which uses the `@idgenerator` mechanism of the Closure Compiler to perform compile time obfuscation.
 In Java, this uses a `SoyIdRenamingMap` which can be configured directly with the renderering APIs (e.g. `SoySauce.Renderer.setXidRenamingMap` or `SoyTofu.Renderer.setIdRenamingMap`).

-When a dotted identifier is passed, it is as if you had passed an equivalent string literal, the benefit is that using this syntax you can take advantage of the [`alias`](file-declarations.md#alias) syntax to abbreviate the identifier.

-For example, assuming that the file has `{alias foo.bar}`, then `xid('foo.bar')`, `xid(foo.bar)`, and `xid(bar)` will all evaluate to the same value.

 The `xid()` function returns a string.
 If you need to pass it as a parameter, prefer the simple param syntax, e.g. `{param jsname: xid('input') /}`.
 In more